-To be eligible for a DHP, a person must be receiving Housing Benefit and must satisfy the Council that further help is required with housing costs by providing proof of income and expenditure.
+To be eligible for a DHP, a person must be receiving Housing Benefit / Housing costs element of Universal Credit and must satisfy the Council that further help is required with housing costs by providing proof of income and expenditure.

-DHP cannot be awarded where full benefit is already payable.
+DHP cannot be awarded where full Housing Benefit or Universal Credit costs are already payable.